Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

 After completely minimizing $\Delta x_{\rm total}(\Delta v,r,m)$ to obtain the DE-UP-3 (\ref{DE-UP-3}), an interesting critical mass-scale is obtained by setting the recoil velocity of the particle equal to the speed of light,

 The unique properties of this mass, including its relevance for holography in an asymptotically de Sitter Universe, were considered in \cite{Burikham:2016rbj}.
-In addition, we note that {\it all} expressions, Eqs. (\ref{DE-UP-1})-(\ref{DE-UP-3}), are invariant under simultaneous re-scalings of the form
+In addition, we note that all expressions, Eqs. (\ref{DE-UP-1})-(\ref{DE-UP-3}), are invariant under simultaneous re-scalings of the form

 where $\alpha_{\rm Q} > 0$ is a positive real parameter, which does not depend on any of the three variables $\Delta v$, $m$, or $r$.
-As we shall see in Sec. \ref{sect3.4}, $\alpha_{\rm Q}$ may depend {\it at most} on the charge $Q$ of the probe particle.
-Equation (\ref{critical_mass}) then becomes
+In Sec. \ref{sect3.3.2}, we will show that $\alpha_{\rm Q}$ may depend, at most, on the charge $Q$ of the probe particle.
+Eq. (\ref{critical_mass}) then becomes

-In summary, the first two terms in Eq. (\ref{DE-UP-1}), $\Delta x$ and $\Delta x_{\rm recoil}$, give the canonical quantum uncertainty inherent in the measurement of a distance $r$.
-This distance is measured by means of a force-mediating boson emitted from a `probe' particle of mass $m$, whose CoM is initially located at $r=0$, and its subsequent absorption by a `detector' at $r>0$.
+In summary, the first two terms in the DE-UP-1 (\ref{DE-UP-1}), $\Delta x$ and $\Delta x_{\rm recoil}$, give the canonical quantum uncertainty inherent in the measurement of a distance $r$.
+This distance is measured by means of a force-mediating boson emitted from a probe particle of mass $m$, whose CoM is initially located at $r=0$, and its subsequent absorption by a `detector' at $r>0$.
 For $r \in (0,\lambda_{\rm C}]$, the detector is simply the particle itself, and the boson remains {\it virtual}.
 This uncertainty is {\it equivalent} to the canonical uncertainty in the position of the particle, as viewed by an observer situated at $r$.
-For charged particles, the relevant boson is a photon but, for neutral particles, it may correspond instead to one of the weak force mediators (the $W^{\pm}$ or $Z^0$ bosons), or perhaps even a graviton in the case of dark matter particles.
-We note that, in the canonical (non-gravitational) theory, the distance $r$ and the time taken to perform the measurement $t$ are related via $r = ct$.
+For charged particles, the relevant boson is a photon but, for neutral particles, it may instead be a short-range massive boson.
+We note that, in the canonical non-gravitational theory, the distance $r$ and the time taken to perform the measurement $t$ are related via $r = ct$.